 Self-assessment based on the modules: Once a module is finalized and accepted by the key partners in the province, a self-assessment is completed.
 Child Health BC works with our health authority partners as necessary to get this work completed.

 System planning and service planning based on the self-assessment results: Using the self-assessment analysis, provincial, regional and local planning is undertaken with significant efforts by our health authorities' collaborators, facilitated by Child Health BC.

-Tiers at a Glance provides an overview of Children's Health Care Services.
-It provides the highlights of all of the Tiers of Service modules that have been completed an are under development.
+The Tiers at a Glance document below provides an overview of Children's Health Care Services.
+It provides the highlights of all of the Tiers of Service modules that have been completed or are under development.

 - Children’ s Mental Health & Substance Use Services

 - Children's Laboratory, Pathology & Transfusion Medicine ( with Perinatal Services BC)

 The following modules are being considered for future development: